litebird/litebird_sim/docs/source/scanning.rst

 main optical axis of the instrument.
-Since in LiteBIRD there are *three* instruments (LFT, MFT, HFT), there should be boresight directions; however, MFT and HFT share the same telescope, and thus it's customary to show only one boresight.
+Since in LiteBIRD there are *three* instruments (LFT, MFT, HFT), there should be boresight directions; however, MFT and HFT share the same telescope, and thus it's customary to show only one boresight for both.
 This is the true meaning of the red and green axes in the video above: the red axis represents the «average» direction where LFT detectors are looking at, and the green axis is the same for MFT/HFT.

 The animation does not show a *third* rotation happening, which is the revolution of the spacecraft around the Sun, taking one year to